Yucca, Arizona & the Route 66 Bypass

 Route 66 south from Kingman.
 Photo by Kathy Alexander.

 The Yucca Bypass from Kingman to Topock, Arizona, was a Route 66 alignment built through the area in 1952.
-This road bypassed the earlier path along Oatman Highway, passed by Cool Springs and Ed’s Camp, before making its way across Sitgreaves Pass to Gold Road, Oatman, and Golden Shores.
+This road bypassed the earlier path along Oatman Highway, passing by Cool Springs and Ed’s Camp before crossing Sitgreaves Pass to Gold Road, Oatman, and Golden Shores.

-The area around Yucca, Arizona, and its lack of water and other natural resources have long caused the region to be sparsely populated.
+The area around Yucca, Arizona, and its lack of water and other natural resources have long made the region sparsely populated.
 However, this didn’t stop the Atlantic and Pacific Railroad (affiliated with the Atchison, Topeka, and Santa Fe Railway), which barreled through in about 1881.
 The railroad built a station and a section house at the site, and before long, ranchers came to Yucca to ship their cattle and area miners to ship their ore.
-The small settlement soon became a busy waypoint for cargo and passengers and was officially established in 1883, but it was slow to grow.
+The small settlement soon became a busy waypoint for cargo and passengers and was officially established in 1883, but it grew slowly.
 In 1905, a post office was established.

 Santa Fe Railroad through Yucca, Arizona by Jack Delano, 1943.